Skip to main content

 Cluster configurations

 Can be templates in Git.
-Co-deploy to primary and secondary deployments, although the ones in secondary deployment should be terminated until the disaster recovery event.
+Co-deploy to primary and secondary deployments, although the ones in secondary deployment should be terminated until the DR event.

 Clusters are created after they are synced to the secondary workspace using the API or CLI.
 Those can be explicitly terminated if you want, depending on auto-termination settings.